OlinDSA2025/olindsa2025.github.io/assignments/assignment_01.md

 Read the section on the website about [Getting Set with Kotlin](/how_to/setting_up_kotlin.md).

-Go through [the Kotlin tour](https://kotlinlang.org/docs/kotlin-tour-welcome.html).
+Go through [the Kotlin tour](https://kotlinlang.org/docs/kotlin-tour-welcome.html) (you only need to do the beginner Kotlin tour).
 Make sure to attempt all the exercises in the tour.

 1. What features do you like about Kotlin?
 2. Are there things you were expecting to find that you haven't?